satyanishika-31/java_script-js-/week_3_backend_2/readme.md

-1.generate package .js
+1. generate package .js
   -- using npm init -y
-2. create express server
+2. Create an Express server
-  -- npm installer express
+  -- npm install express
-3. install mongoose and connect to mongoDB server reest api - mongodb native driver->db server rest-api - mongose odm tool->db server
+3. Install Mongoose and connect to the MongoDB server reest api - mongodb native driver->db server rest-api - mongoose ODM tool->db server
-4.  build user rest api
+4. Build a user rest api
      -- create user
      -- read all users
      -- update a user by id
      -- delete a user by id
-5. create schema and model of the rsource(user)
+5. Create a schema and model of the resource (user)

   tcpip and a
-  event loop --> continusly monitering wheter any loop is waitting or not stack and heep-> THEY ARE PRESENT IN JS ENGINE js has only one thread
+  event loop --> continuously monitoring whether any loop is waiting or not stack and heap -> THEY ARE PRESENT IN JS ENGINE
+  JS has only one thread

   200--> any sucess (that can be any operation0 rud(represented with 200 its sucess excludinng c)) 201-->created
-  (below all represent client error)
+  (Below all represent client error)
   400--> bad request
   401-->unatherised
-  404-->server error (when i resorce is not found) (below represents the server mistake)
+  404-->server error (when a resource is not found) (The below represents the server's mistake)
   500--> mistake by server mistake
-  1100-->when index error accer
+  1100-->when index error occurs
   ### user authentication
-     --> submit cridiencials and get log in
+     --> submit credentials and get logged in
      -->req --->  public routes (by anyone ) req---> middleware--> protected routes(by authenticaated useres only)